filthyfreak/filthyfreak.github.io/README.md

-# kingplugin
+# Call of Duty 2 maps and mods.
-Minecraft bukkit plugin for |KinG|Clan servers.
+Call of Duty 2 maps and mods used for |KinG|Clan servers.